 Rh test

-Rh blood type checks for the Rh antigen (also called the Rh factor) on red blood cells.
+Rh blood type tests check for the Rh antigen (also called the Rh factor) on red blood cells.
 If your red blood cells:

 • Have the Rh antigen, your blood is Rh-positive.